Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Traffic-Aware Grid Planning Framework

-The first element in this formulation is the driving energy required for individual vehicles.
-The power needed to drive a certain distance depends on several vehicular parameters, such as mass, frontal area, speed, and efficiency, as well as physical factors like air resistance and rolling resistance of the wheels.
-In general, the driving power $p_{\text{drive},i}$ for individual vehicles $i$ at timestep $t$ is calculated using the following relation~\cite{haddad2022}:
+We now develop a dynamic energy consumption model that translates traffic dynamics, such as vehicle flows and densities obtained from the CTM, into the corresponding power demand, thereby capturing the tight coupling between traffic flows and grid loads.
+It is important to note that the power demand on a DWC corridor does not scale proportionally with traffic density; rather, it is nonlinearly related to traffic flows through congestion-dependent dynamics as modeled in \eqref{eq:Si}-\eqref{eq:CTM Update}.
+Accordingly, this nonlinear relationship between traffic flow and density must be accounted for when modeling the resulting charging demand.

-where $p_{\text{drive},i}$ is the average instantaneous power required by a HEV to drive, $v_i^{(t)}$ is the average velocity obtained for the cell at timestep $t$ from the CTM, $\eta_{\text{drive}}$ is the efficiency of the electric drivetrain, $C_{\text{d}}$ is the drag coefficient, $C_{\text{rr}}$ is the rolling resistance coefficient, $A$ is the average frontal area of an HEV, $\rho_{\text{air}}$ is the air density, $m$ is the average mass of the EV, and $g$ is the acceleration due to gravity.
+The power consumed by an EV to drive a certain distance depends on several vehicular parameters, such as mass, frontal area, speed, and efficiency, as well as physical factors like air resistance and rolling resistance of the wheels.
+In general, the driving power $p^{\text{drive}}_{i,t}$ for each vehicle in cell $i$ at time step $t$ is calculated using the following relation~\cite{haddad2022}:

-To determine the actual power required from the DWC coils, we also account for auxiliary power consumption, denoted by $p_{\text{aux}}$ which includes factors such as air conditioning.
-Then, the total energy consumption for a single vehicle in cell $i$ at timestep $j$ is given by:
+where $v_{i,t}$ is the average velocity obtained for the cell $i$ at time step $t$ from the CTM, $\eta^{\text{drive}}$ is the efficiency of the electric drivetrain, $c^{\text{d}}$ is the drag coefficient, $c^{\text{rr}}$ is the rolling resistance coefficient, $A$ is the average frontal area of the EV, $\rho^{\text{air}}$ is the air density, $m$ is the average mass of the EV, and $g$ is the acceleration due to gravity.

-where $p_{\text{drive},i}^{(t)}$ is the driving power calculated according to \eqref{eqn: dynamic energy consumption}.
-To scale this up to macroscopic traffic flow, we multiply the single-vehicle energy consumption by the time-varying number of vehicles in each cell at timestep $t$, yielding:
+To determine the actual power required from the DWC coils, we also account for auxiliary power consumption, denoted by $p^{\text{aux}}$ which includes factors such as air conditioning.
+Then, the total energy consumption for a representative vehicle in cell $i$ with average speed $v_{i,t}$ at time step $t$ is given by:

-where $\rho_i^{(t)}$ evolves according to the CTM in \eqref{eqn:ctm_density_update}-\eqref{eq:ctm_qcrit}, capturing spatio-temporal demand under varying traffic conditions.
-Finally, we include the additional energy required for charging on-board batteries in the EV, resulting in the total energy consumption of the DWC charging coils given by:
+To scale this up to macroscopic traffic flow, we multiply the individual cellular vehicle energy consumption by the number of vehicles in each cell $i$ at time step $t$, yielding:

-where $SoC_{\text{mile}}$ is the per-mile energy demand to increase the SoC of the on-board EV battery, and $E_{\text{battery}}$ is the average battery capacity of the EV.
-Note that $SoC_{\text{mile}}$ can also be dynamically adjusted based on resource availability at any given timestep, enabling flexibility in energy allocation and system responsiveness to real-time conditions.
+where $\rho_{i,t}$ evolves according to the CTM in \eqref{eq:Si}-\eqref{eq:CTM Update}, capturing spatio-temporal demand under varying traffic conditions.
+Finally, we include the additional energy required for charging on-board batteries in the EV, resulting in the total energy consumption of the DWC charging coils given by